 Independent Foreclosure Review: Borrower Outreach Mailing and Response Data

-The Independent Foreclosure Review (IFR) is required by the enforcement actions issued by federal banking regulators in April 2011.
+The Independent Foreclosure Review (IFR) was required by the enforcement actions issued by federal banking regulators--the Board of Governors of the Federal Reserve System (Federal Reserve) and the Office of the Comptroller of the Currency (OCC)--in April 2011.
 These actions were issued against 14 banking organizations for deficient practices in residential mortgage loan servicing and foreclosure processing.
-Under these actions, servicers were required to retain independent consultants to conduct a comprehensive review of foreclosure activity to identify whether borrowers who were in the foreclosure process during 2009 and 2010 suffered financial injury due to errors, misrepresentations, or other deficiencies.1
+Under these actions, servicers were required to retain independent consultants to conduct a comprehensive review of foreclosure activity to identify whether borrowers whose homes were in the foreclosure process during 2009 or 2010 suffered financial injury due to servicer errors, misrepresentations, or other deficiencies.1

-The Federal Reserve and the Office of the Comptroller of the Currency are making public the IFR mailing and response data by geographic location to assist with targeted outreach to potentially eligible borrowers.
-A downloadable file containing each state's count totals can be searched by county, parish, or independent city, along with the uniquely identifying Federal Information Processing Standard (FIPS) code.2 Additionally, mailings and responses are searchable by county, parish, or independent city within a state, using the accompanying search function.
+The Federal Reserve and the OCC are releasing the IFR mailing and response data received as of December 31, 2012 by geographic location to provide information about the IFR.
+A downloadable file containing each state's count totals can be searched by county, parish, or independent city, along with the uniquely identifying Federal Information Processing Standard (FIPS) code.3 Additionally, mailings and responses are searchable by county, parish, or independent city within a state, using the accompanying search function.

 3. A FIPS code is a five-digit number assigned to a place for information processing.
 The code begins with a two-digit state number, followed by a unique three-digit place code.
 For example, California's state code is 06, and the county code for Los Angeles is 037.
 Therefore, the FIPS code for the county of Los Angeles is 06037.
 Return to text

-3. For the list of Hardest Hit Fund states, see the U.S. Department of the Treasury's website at http://www.treasury.gov/initiatives/financial-stability/TARP-Programs/housing/hhf/Pages/default.aspx Return to text
+4. For the list of Hardest Hit Fund states, see the U.S. Department of the Treasury's website at http://www.treasury.gov/initiatives/financial-stability/TARP-Programs/housing/hhf/Pages/default.aspx.
+Return to text